myduino/Hibiscus-Sense-Arduino/README.md

   - **LED**: blue LED.
   - **RGB LED**: WS2812 RGB LED.

-Hibiscus Sense, comes with **USB Type-C** to power up the board (5V supply from the computer's USB) and to program the ESP32 microcontroller.
-On-board also has USB-to-Serial converter **Silicon Labs CP2104** with **automatic bootloader reset**, so we don’t have to press the RESET button each time to upload the program into the microcontroller.
+Hibiscus Sense comes with **USB Type-C** to power up the board and to program the ESP32.
+The on-board USB-to-Serial converter **Silicon Labs CP2104** with **automatic bootloader reset** circuit, we don’t have to press the RESET button each time to upload the program.

-Despite, we can program ESP32 using other programming language and it's tools, in this exercise we will focus on using [Arduino](https://www.arduino.cc/) as the learning and prototyping platform.
+Although, we can program ESP32 using other programming language such as C, C++ and Micropython, but in this tutorial we will be using [Arduino](https://www.arduino.cc/) as the learning and prototyping platform.

 ## Hibiscus Sense Features